 Finally, *racers don't hook up crankcase breathing to the intake manifold...they ONLY want power-producing mixture coming into the cylinders and not non-powerproducing crankcase gasses just along for the ride.
 They are however required by regulations to have breather plumbing, which is typically routed into a catch bottle (commonly referred to as puke bottle) to prevent oil from getting onto the track and causing everybody problems.

 Hope that helps.

 Additional on PCV systems: Crankcase venting underwent a series of evolutions, from early open, atmospherically vented, identifiable by oil filler caps with no hose fittings; to fresh air entering into the oil filler cap (B18), mixing with crankcase gasses and sucked out of oil trap; to fresh air entering at oil trap, and crankcase gases being sucked out of the oil filler cap (B20).
-For details, go to diagrams of PCV systems.
+For details, go to: Positive Crankcase Ventilation (PCV) Diagrams and Notes

 Injector Blockoffs [in response to e-mail question on what to do with injector ports when using one of these heads with carbs]